-Something important to consider is the contrast between the color of the hair and the skin tone of the scalp.
-Two people can have the same hair density, but one of the may appear to have fuller hair that than the other.
-This could be for two separate reasons: light hair against light colored skin or dark hair against dark colored skin.
+Something important to consider is the contrast between the hair color and the skin tone of the scalp.
+Two people can have the same hair density, but one may appear to have fuller hair than the other.
+This could be for two separate reasons: light hair against light-colored skin or dark hair against dark-colored skin.

 Hairline and Temple Recession

 Trichopigmentation will not work as a solution for hairline and temple recession.
 Placing pigment in an area that is already bordered by hair ends up looking obvious and artificial.
-It would be very easy for anyone passing by to differentiate between the pigmented region and the hair itself.
+It would be effortless for anyone passing by to differentiate between the pigmented region and the hair itself.

 Temporary Duration of Trichopigmentation

-Since the results of Trichopigmentation lasts around 2 years, any changes desired for the next procedure or placement of micropigmentation dots can be made, something basic scalp micropigmentation cannot do.
-This means that patients can experiment with fullness and density and they don’t have to commit to any particular style for too long as the effects of the procedure are not permanent.
+Since the results of Trichopigmentation last around 2 years, any changes desired for the next procedure or placement of micropigmentation dots can be made, something basic scalp micropigmentation cannot do.
+This means that patients can experiment with fullness and density, and they don’t have to commit to any particular style for too long as the effects of the procedure are not permanent.

 Trichopigmentation and Hair Transplant Surgery

-Hair transplant patients are required to shave their heads prior to the procedure.
+Hair transplant patients are required to shave their heads before the procedure.
 This can be completed well before the procedure, in some cases.
 This can cause some concern for patients about their appearance.
-Trichopigmentation can be used to help simulate the appearance of growing hair if the completely shaven look is not what they desire.
-This also helps the look of hair post-procedure as the pigment remains to create the appearance of soft hair growth while the results become fully apparent in the transplanted hair.
+Trichopigmentation can help simulate the appearance of growing hair if the completely shaven look is not what they desire.
+This also helps the look of hair post-procedure as the pigment remains to create soft hair growth while the results become fully apparent in the transplanted hair.

 Covering Post-Surgery Scarring